ATFutures/who3/README.md

 7.  **Adaptation manual** An “Adaptation Manual” will be developed, to serve the dual purpose of describing

-    1)  How an ATT may be adapted and applied to other, additional locations; and in doing so,
+    1)  How Upthat may be adapted and applied to other, additional locations; and in doing so,
-    2)  How the ATT as presented to each location may be adapted and modified following feedback from local stakeholders.
+    2)  How Upthat as presented to each location may be adapted and modified following feedback from local stakeholders.

     This manual will detail in general, non-technical terms, the nature